Federal Resume Guide 2026: New USAJOBS 2-Page Format Rules

 Salary and grade information helps HR specialists determine your qualifying experience level.
 Omitting this information can delay your application or result in incorrect grade determination.2

 Resume Geni generates resumes optimized for ATS parsing with standard section headers and clean formatting.
+Run your federal resume through our free analyzer to check for missing fields and formatting issues before submitting to USAJOBS.
 While our current templates focus on private-sector applications, the same keyword matching and content optimization principles apply to federal resumes.

 Frequently Asked Questions